Intelligent-Systems-Phystech/intelligent-systems-phystech.github.io/_i18n/en/admission.md

-### The 2022 admission to Master's programme will be anounce in May or June at your request
+### The 2022 admission to Master's programme will be anounced in May or June at your request

 Monday, April 18th at 17:00 MSK, [the zoom address m1p.org/go_zoom](https://m1p.org/go_zoom)